keyceerhaye/LLAMEA-THESIS/LLAMEA-MADA/MADA-NEW.md

 - Final summary prints bandit pulls, μ̂, and cumulative fitness/diversity rewards.

 ### Operator Strategies (current MADA loop)

 - Mutation path: LLM mutation prompt with performance breakdown and last error hints; child inherits parent lineage and increments generation.
-- Crossover path: implicit crossover prompt combining two best parents’ code and scores.
+- Crossover path: implicit crossover prompt combining two best parents' code and scores. **Parent selection is fitness-based** (top two by fitness), not trace/behavioral-based.
 - If only one parent exists, MADA falls back to mutation.
 - Elitism toggle controls whether parents survive into the next generation.

+> **Note on Behavioral Selection**: The `--behavioral-selection` flag exists in the CLI but is **disabled by default**.
+Experiments showed that trace-based parent selection (picking Parent B by maximum trace distance from Parent A) consistently underperformed simple fitness-based selection.
+The diversity signal is still captured via the NN-Dist reward component, but parent selection uses fitness ranking only.

 ### Logging & Artifacts

 - `exp-*/` directory per run with:
   - `ioh/` (IOH experimenter logs), `code/` (all tried algorithms), `conversationlog.txt`.
   - `try-*-aucs.txt` (AUC arrays, optional stats header).